xiaoli-dong/bioinfo_notebook/eukaryotic/eukaryotic_metagenome_annotation.md

+# Eukaryotic genome and metagenome annotation
-# The first step is to separate eukaryotic contigs from prokaryotic contigs
+When the input is metagenome, we need to seperate eukaryotic contigs from the the prokaryotic contigs

+## Separate eukaryotic contigs from prokaryotic contigs

 ```
 #!/bin/bash